bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 This widget represents a blueprint of sorts so that Peter can sew the Yome windows and doors into the Yome walls where the customer desires.

-Now reflect on how you would implement this widget:

-* Would you use a framework?
-* Would you use a drawing library?
-* jQuery?
-* How would you structure it?
-* Would you use a set of eventing objects in a "backbone" style?
-* Would you go all "double binding" on it?
-* If you are a React developer, would you create a Flux like data flow?
-* Would you create some custom React elements to break this widget down into its obvious components?
-* What steps you would take to just get a base project up and running?

 ### It's all about cognitive overhead

 > Straightforward: not complicated and easy to understand